-- 97.3% of referrals are screened within 24 hours: - 73% of ASP inquiries, 84% of investigations and 75% of Large-Scale Investigations are completed within timescales; - 71% of initial Adult Protection Case Conferences, 94% of review APCC and 100% of LSI meetings were held within timescales.
+- 97.3% of referrals are screened within 24 hours. - 73% of ASP inquiries, 84% of investigations and 75% of Large Scale Investigations are completed within timescales - 71% of initial Adult Protection Case Conferences, 94% of review APCC and 100% of LSI meetings were held within timescales

-There has been significant groundwork already undertaken regarding Adult Support and Protection within NHS Tayside, however, there is also recognition of the ongoing need to ensure the further development, oversight and implementation of effective Adult Support and Protection arrangements across the organisation.
+There has been significant ground-work already undertaken with regard to adult support and protection within NHS Tayside however there is also recognition of the ongoing need to ensure the further development, oversight and implementation of effective adult support and protection arrangements across the organisation.